 Total Adblock pros and cons

-• Top ad-blocking test scores
+- Top ad-blocking test scores

-• Premium plan comes with antivirus
+- Premium plan comes with award-winning antivirus software

-• Free version excludes top 15,000 ads
+- Free version excludes the top 15,000 ads

-• Potential issues with canceling payments
+- Potential issues with canceling payments

-Get Total AdblockRead Our Total Adblock Review
+Get Total Adblock | Read Our Total Adblock Review

 NordVPN Threat Protection: Best for blocking malicious ads

-But Threat Protection is more than just an ad blocker — it also blocks trackers, malware, and phishing scam attempts to keep your device and your personal data safe as you browse online.
+Threat Protection is more than just an ad blocker — it also blocks trackers, malware, and phishing scam attempts to keep your device and your personal data safe as you browse online.

 What we liked

-Unlike other ad blockers, Threat Protection also has features to scan for and block malware, like adware, phishing, and more.
+Unlike other ad blockers, Threat Protection can also scan for and block malware, like adware, phishing, and more.
 It offers real-time protection, so you'll receive an alert for any suspicious activity regardless of whether you're browsing on your desktop or scrolling on your phone.
-Threat Protection even passed our tests for malware detection and phishing detection, proving that Nord will reliably detect and block cyberthreats.

 What we didn’t like

 NordVPN Threat Protection covers a lot of cyberthreats, but it's not the most comprehensive antivirus.
-Threat Protection doesn't have its own dedicated firewall, although it can be complemented with a firewall or antivirus that's purchased separately.
+Threat Protection doesn't have its own dedicated firewall, although it can be complemented with a firewall or antivirus purchased separately.

 NordVPN Threat Protection pros and cons

-• Blocks ads, trackers, malware, and phishing attempts
+- Blocks ads, trackers, malware, and phishing attempts

-• Near-perfect ad-blocking test score
+- Near-perfect ad-blocking test score

-• VPN connection not required for use
+- VPN connection is not required to use ad blocker

-• Not a complete antivirus product
+- Not a complete antivirus product

 Get NordVPN Threat Protection | Read Our NordVPN Threat Protection Review